Driving in Mexico: 14 Things You Need to Know

 Mexican highways are much better option!

-Whether you're driving to the capital Mexico City, Puebla, or for example other places in Mexico I recommend in a separate article - I will not lie: driving on Mexican roads is an action-packed adventure, as they are strewn with bumps and large potholes.
-If you don’t want to play at an action movie hero, I recommend trying Mexican highways instead.
-They are clean, safe and fast.
-And Green Angels take them even to the next level.
-Check out some other useful Mexico travel tips.
+Whether you're driving in Mexico to the capital Mexico City, Puebla, or, for example, other places in Mexico I recommend in a separate article - I won't lie: driving on Mexican roads is an action-packed adventure, as they are strewn with bumps and large potholes.
+If you don’t want to play at being an action movie hero, I recommend trying Mexican highways instead.
+They are clean, safe, and fast.
+And the Green Angels take it to the next level.
+Check out some other useful Mexico travel tips, including more Mexico driving tips.

-Who are Green Angels?
-They’re an assistance service, called Los Angeles Verdes in Spanish.
-Should you get in trouble, call them by dialing 078—they regularly patrol Mexican highways and will arrive and help you in a short time.
-If you don't speak Spanish, you should have your Google Translator prepared because Mexican people basically speak only Spanish - that is one of the 12 facts about Mexico you should definitely know.
+Who are the Green Angels?
+They’re an assistance service called Ángeles Verdes in Spanish.
+Should you get in trouble, call them at 078—they regularly patrol Mexican highways.
+If you don't speak Spanish, you should have Google Translate prepared because Mexican people basically speak only Spanish - that is one of the 12 facts about Mexico you should definitely know.
+Call Ángeles Verdes at 078 for roadside assistance and tourist information.
+Use 911 for an immediate emergency.

-However, a light purse is a heavy curse on the highways in Mexico.
-Toll gates will charge you circa 200–500 Mexican pesos (10–25 US dollars) per 100 kilometers (62 miles).
+However, a light purse is a heavy curse on the highways when driving in MexicoIndividual toll booths often charge anywhere from 100 to 300 Mexican pesos (USD 5–16), and on longer journeys those fees can easily add up to over 1,000 pesos (USD 55).
 My eyes were on stalks when I saw it, as everything else was pretty cheap in Mexico.

 It would be a deadly mistake to suppose topes won’t get you.
-They will, and trust me: from the moment you step foot in Mexico to the second you leave, you will hate them.
+They will, and trust me: from the moment you start driving in Mexico to the second you leave, you will hate them.

 What are they?
 Topes are insidious high-speed bumps that love to emerge out of thin air whenever you don’t expect them.
 They are high, could damage your car, and are usually irrationally located in the middle of nowhere or right behind the corner.